B.Sc Renal Dialysis Technology

 - Dialysis Technologist

-- Renal Dialysis Technician
+- Renal Care Technician

-Please note: Career outcomes depend on the quality of clinical exposure, institutional training, and individual competence.
+Career outcomes depend on the quality of clinical exposure, institutional training, and individual competence.

 Salary & Growth Outlook

-- Type of healthcare institution
+- Type of organisation (hospital, dialysis centre)

 - Location